amaji/scc23-benchmarking/source/benchmarks/optional.rst

     - Networking hardware details
     - Network bandwidth (as per specification)
-    - Compiler used for building OSU microbenchmarks
+    - Compiler and MPI library used for building OSU microbenchmarks
     - Maximum bandwidth obtained
     - Latency with message size 4K